 Based on the reduced search space, we perform the local search as follows.
 We first assign M NC types to the M frames in topological order according to the DAG structure, so that a frame F_j preceding F_i will have a NC type smaller than F_i .
-For this NC structure, we exhaustively search the best $\beta_n(x)$ resulting in the smallest distortion using (14).
-We then find the best "merging" of parent and child frames-assigning the same NC type to the merged group- according to the DAG, and search for the best $\beta_n(x)$ for each of the group so that the objective is most reduced.
+For this NC structure, we perform local optimization for $\beta_n(x)$.
+We start by having equal $\beta_n(x)$ for all frame groups.
+Then, starting from frame group one, we gradually increase $\beta_n(1)$, by evenly reducing the other $\beta_n(x), x > 1$.
+Once we meet a decrease in the distortion performance, we reverse the direction.
+After finishing the search on frame group one, we then perform the same operation on the rest of the frame groups.
+We find the best "merging" of parent and child frames-assigning the same NC type to the merged group- according to the DAG.
 We continue until no such beneficial merging operation can be found.

 With our local search scheme, we need to check at most M merging operations for M frames in each iteration, and there are at most M iterations.
 Hence there are at most M^2 merge operations performed, which is significantly less than the exhaustive search.
-In practice, M is small, and by restricting the search space of $\beta_n(x)$ to 0.1-0.9 with 0.1 increment, we can bound the optimization in a reasonable amount of time, which facilitates real-time video streaming.
+In this way, we can bound the optimization in a reasonable amount of time, which facilitates real-time video streaming.